erfg12/CSharp-Game-Trainers/README.txt

 These programs were built using the memory.dll program found at https://newagesoldier.com/memory-hacker/

 These programs may require administrative privileges.
-Right click on the program and select the following...
-Properties > Compatibility (Tab) > Check "Run this program as an administrator" and press the OK button
+Execute the GrantAdmin.bat file.

 If you do not feel safe using the program, you may use Cheat Engine with the tables provided.